pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

  ### 4.2.4 Add a Secret to Azure Keyvault

 > [!IMPORTANT]
-> Because the keyvault is isolated in a VNET, you need to access it from the jumphost.
-Please log in to the jump host, and set a few environment variables (or load all environment variables you stored in a file):
+> Because the Azure KeyVault is isolated in a VNET, you need to access it from the Jumpbox VM.
+Please log in to the Jumpbox VM, and set a few environment variables (or load all environment variables you stored in a file):

  ````
 RG=AKS_Security_RG